mfiorani/RHackerNews/README.md

 ## RHackerNews

-RHackerNews is a basic R client to the Hacker News API, with minimal post-processing (dates, html entities to UTF-8, root URL extraction).
-The package collects basic functions to retrieve data from the main available endpoints as specified by the *v0* version of the API, as of April 2019.
+RHackerNews is a basic R client for the Hacker News API, with minimal post-processing (dates, html entities to UTF-8 encoding, root URL extraction).
+The package collects basic functions to retrieve data from the available endpoints as specified by the *v0* version of the API, as of April 2019.

 More info about HackerNews project can be found at https://news.ycombinator.com/